Tesla Model Y: Canada

 In April 2023, Tesla began producing made-in-China Model Ys to be sold in Canada.
+This allowed more US manufactured vehicles that qualified for the US federal tax credit to be sold in the US.

 Australia

-Orders for the Model Y in Australia opened on June 10, 2022, with initial configurations offered were RWD and Performance AWD and imported from Gigafactory Shanghai.
+Orders for the Model Y in Australia opened on 10 June 2022, with the initial lineup consisting of the Rear-Wheel Drive (RWD) and Performance AWD imported from Gigafactory Shanghai.
 Deliveries commenced in August 2022.
-The Long Range AWD configuration was released on April 4, 2023.
+The Long Range AWD configuration was added on April 4, 2023.

+On March 13, 2026, Tesla restructured the Australian lineup to focus on "Premium" trim levels and launched the Model Y L, a three-row, six-seat variant.
+This made Australia the first export market for the extended-wheelbase model outside of China.
+While the RWD, Long Range, and Y L models continue to be sourced from Shanghai, the Performance AWD was shifted to production at Gigafactory Berlin-Brandenburg in Germany.

+The 2026 Model Y Performance was priced at $89,400 (before on-road costs) to remain below the Australian Luxury Car Tax (LCT) threshold for fuel-efficient vehicles, which was set at $91,387 for the 2025–26 financial year.
+This strategic pricing avoids the 33% tax levy applied to the value above the threshold, bringing the flagship's local cost into closer parity with United States pricing.

 China

 On June 5, 2020, Tesla launched the Model Y Online design studio for the Chinese market, allowing customers in China to place orders for the upcoming made-in-China Model Y. First delivery of the model was made on January 18, 2021.

 On January 1, 2021, Tesla started selling the Model Y in China, and it sold out its planned production (an unknown quantity) for Q1 2021 within 6 days.

 In June 2024, the Jiangsu province government listed the Model Y as being eligible for purchase for government use.
 It is the first time that a Tesla car entered China's official vehicle procurement catalog.